gecko0307/gscript3/README.md

 `gs -i script.gsc`

 The interpreter automatically loads and runs `main.gsc` file from the executable directory if you don't specify an input file.
 So you can ship gs executable with `main.gsc` file to end users as a standalone application.
-You can also pack the bytecode with the interpreter into a single executable using gslink tool:
+You can also pack the bytecode with the interpreter into a single executable:

-`gslink gs.exe m.gsc main.exe`
+`gs -p -i main.gsc -o main.exe`

 ## Embedding